Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Conclusions

+This paper goes into great detail about how charged Higgs bosons are made with a new top partner $T$ in two different forms: 2HDM-II+$(T)$ (singlet) and 2HDM-II+$(TB)$ (doublet).
+Our findings reveal a compelling capability of VLQs to alleviate the stringent limit imposed by $B\to X_s\gamma$ on the charged Higgs mass ($m_{H^\pm}$).
+Specifically, in the singlet scenario, the mass limit can be reduced to around 500 GeV, while in the doublet case, it can decrease to approximately 200 GeV,particularly when the mixing angles are large.
+However, the inclusion of constraints from the oblique parameters $S$ and $T$ implies additional limitations, allowing only small VLQ mixing angles, in turn somewhat restraining the reduction in the aforementioned limit on $m_{H^\pm}$.
+Consequently, in the 2HDM-II+$(T)$ scenario, the mass limit decreases to about 567 GeV, and in the 2HDM-II+$(TB)$ scenario, it reduces to approximately 360 GeV, compared to the typical 580 GeV in the 2HDM-II.

+Furthermore, we observed a remarkable distinction between the 2HDM-II+$(TB)$ and 2HDM-II+$(T)$ representations.
+The former exhibits a substantial production rate of charged Higgs bosons, approaching nearly 100\%, while the latter achieves only 25\%, in terms of the ${\cal BR}(T\to H^+b)$.
+Our study thus further delved into the pair production of $T$ ($pp\to T\bar{T}$), followed by the decays $T\to H^\pm b$ of both VLQs.
+In both scenarios, the charged Higgs boson subsequently undergoes decay into $tb$, yielding a distinctive final state characterised by two top and four bottom quarks ($2t4b$).
+Notably, our results indicate that this signal can reach 100 fb in the 2HDM-II+$(TB)$ whereas for the 2HDM-II+$(T)$ case, the corresponding rates are significantly smaller, so as to be of little relevance for the forthcoming LHC runs.
+Hence, we finally produced three BPs in the 2HDM-II+$(TB)$ amenable to experimental investigation.

-While we have not performed a full $H^\pm$ decay analysis, we are confident that the $H^\pm\to \tau\nu$ and $tb$ channels can profitably be pursued at the CERN collider, most probably during Run 3 and certainly at the HL-LHC.
-We leave this endeavour to a future publication.
+While a comprehensive analysis of $H^\pm$ decays has not been performed in this study, we are confident that the $H^\pm\to tb$ channel ($2t4b$ final state) from $T\bar T$ production and decay is a promising avenue for further exploration.
+This endeavour, most likely during Run 3 and certainly at the HL-LHC, awaits a future publication where a detailed analysis of $H^\pm$ decay channels will be performed.

 {\bf Acknowledgments}